 Yes.
 The Environment Agency has published a regulatory position statement, which confirms that it will not take regulatory action in relation to the denaturing of controlled drugs returned from households.

-Q. Can obsolete dispensing stock be disposed of via the NHS England funded waste collection route?
+Q. Can obsolete dispensing stock be disposed of via the NHS England and NHS Improvement funded waste collection route?